 - Tumors: Growths in the mouth, esophagus, and stomach may result in excessive drooling.
-Surgery will be necessary to remove them if they are able to be operated on.
+Surgery will be necessary to remove them if they are operable.

-- Foreign Bodies: If a dog eats something it shouldn't eat and it causes an obstruction, this is referred to as having a foreign body.
-They may cause drooling due to be unable to properly move things through the digestive tract due to a blockage or intussusception.
+- Foreign Bodies: If a dog eats something it shouldn't eat and it causes an obstruction, this is referred to as having "a foreign body."
+The foreign body may cause drooling because of the dog's inability to properly move things through the digestive tract, due to a blockage or intussusception.
 Surgery or endoscopy is often needed to remove the foreign body if your dog is unable to naturally eliminate it.

-- Toxins: Some toxins such as houseplants and toads can cause a dog to hypersalivate if they lick or eat them.
+- Toxins: Some toxins—such as those found in certain houseplants, and both in and on toads—can cause a dog to hypersalivate if they lick or eat them.

 - Trauma: If your dog has an injury in its mouth, such as a burn from chewing on an electrical cord or an ulceration from a caustic chemical, excessive drooling may occur due to pain.